jaredpalmer/formik-effect/README.md

 # Formik Effect

-Declarative Formik component for side-effects
+Declarative Formik component for side-effects.
+Use with caution.
+Please.
+I. beg. you.

 ```
 npm install formik-effect --save